Sanglorian/orcus/Orcus Advanced Options - current.md

 * **Chicken Legs:** The dwelling runs along the ground, giving it speed 12.
 * **Rollers:** The dwelling moves on treads on the ground, giving it speed 8 - but it ignores difficult, obstructing and other terrain.

 The dwelling follows your spoken instructions if they are given from within or just outside the dwelling, about as faithfully as a dim but well-meaning dog might.

+You can instruct the dwelling to ‘settle’.
+When given this command, the dwelling lowers to the ground beneath it, concealing its means of locomotion, and appears to be a regular building.

 ## Athletics